devnall/notes/vocab.md

 * exaptation - the use of a structure or feature for a function other than that for which it was developed through natural selection
 * fillip - a thump or flick of the finger made by pressing a fingertip against the thumb and suddenly releasing it; something that excites or stimulates; a trivial addition; a significant and often unexpected development
 * jeremiad - a speech or literary work expressing bitter lament or a righteous prophecy of doom, often blaming the decline of societal morals for the coming downfall
+* thenar - relating to the rounded, fleshy part of the hand at the base of the thumb